Alexisbol/ada-template-website/.ipynb_checkpoints/README-checkpoint.md

   <script>renderMplExport("fig08", "{{ site.baseurl }}/assets/fig_json/fig08.json");</script>
 </div>

 <p>
-This plot defines low- and high-rate environments using percentile-based thresholds of the 10-year Treasury yield, providing a simple and transparent way to compare sector performance across interest-rate regimes.
-The main limitation is that these thresholds are mechanical: they do not capture smooth transitions or changes in the economic meaning of yield levels over time, and observations near the cutoffs may switch regimes due to small, economically minor fluctuations.
+This plot defines low- and high-rate environments using percentile thresholds of the 10-year Treasury yield, offering a simple way to compare sector performance across regimes.
+A limitation is that these cutoffs are mechanical and may miss smooth transitions or shift regimes due to small, economically minor yield changes.
 </p>

 <h3>Results</h3>

 <p>
-Here, what we are trying to see is whether some sectors behave like “rate beneficiaries” while others behave like “rate victims”.
-We also want to see whether the regime differences are large in economic terms, not only statistically.
+Here, what we want to understand whether some sectors benefit from higher interest rates while others are harmed, and whether these differences are meaningful in economic terms, not just statistically.
+The goal is to identify which sectors have positive or negative sensitivity to changes in the 10-year Treasury yield.
 </p>

-<p>In Fig.3, we want to estimate which sectors have positive or negative sensitivity to changes in the 10Y yield.</p>

 <div class="figure-block">
   <div id="fig03" style="width:100%; height:520px;"></div>